Australian International School, Vietnam: AIS community

 The AIS community consists of 40 different nationalities and teachers from UK, USA, Australia, New Zealand, Canada, France, South Korea, China and Vietnam.
 Students engage in charity events such as the Terry Fox Run, the BBGV Fun Run, World Humanitarian Day in aid of raising money for disadvantaged families.
 The Community has together raised more than 200 million VND.
 Parents at AIS volunteer in school events such as International Day; Welcome Back BBQ’ Book Week, etc. under the umbrella of the PFG (Parents & Friends Group).
 AIS parents are often business owners, general managers, CEOs or occupy other senior positions professionally.

 Sports

 AIS runs an U11 Basketball, football, netball and swimming as well as compete in the annual Athletics Championships and Cross Country.
 AIS also competes in the U14 and U19 football and basketball competitions as well as Secondary Swim meets.
 The Secondary students compete in the athletics and cross country.
 There is an Under 19 Boys volleyball team.
 The sports teams play against other international schools from HCMC in a league called SISAC.
 They play fixtures and compete in a tournament at the end of the season.

-AIS will be hosting an Australian International Schools Association (AISA) Games in late October where other AIS schools from around Asia will compete in swimming, netball, basketball and football.
+The Australian International School participates in the Australian International Schools Association (AISA) where other AIS schools from around Asia and the Middle East competes in swimming, netball, basketball and football at a chosen location.